History of Coronel Fabriciano: Culture and leisure

 The Tapajós Scout Group was created in 1963, offering the population activities related to Scouting.
 On the same occasion, the Cine Marrocos was built, housing one of the largest movie theaters in the region, to replace the Cine Glória, located on the current Rua Moacir Birro.
 The latter, in turn, was inaugurated in the 1950s, and in the first years of its operation was the main form of leisure for families from the city since there was still no television in the houses.
 At the end of the 1980s, the 1,300 seats of the Cine Marrocos were bought by the São Sebastião Parish for the completion of the cathedral works, after the closing of the theater.
 In the 1990s, there were rumors that the city would receive a large shopping center, the so-called Shopping Três Cidades Mall, which would be located in front of the Unileste campus.
 The first columns of the development were placed, however, the land was judicially blocked in 1997 and the area was abandoned.

 In Serra dos Cocais, the handicrafts and marujadas of the rural communities and tourism gained prominence and incentives in the course of the second half of the 20th century.

 Coronel Fabriciano's football, in turn, obtained regional prominence for its amateurism tradition.
 The Social Futebol Clube, founded in 1944, was the most successful football team in the city, having participated in the elite division of the Mineiro Championship after the 1990s.
-The Louis Ensch Stadium, built in 1950, is considered the "home" of Social and has since been configured as the city's largest stadium.
 Social's biggest rival in Fabriciano was União Esporte Clube, created in 1956, and renamed Avante Esporte Clube in September 1958, when the Josemar Soares Stadium was created as Avante's home.
 In September 1968, Rosalpes was created from the merger of two teams that used the same field for training: Alpes and Santa Rosa.
 Initially, the club trained on land that was occupied by residences where the Giovannini neighborhood is located.

 On October 10, 2012, the Trio Futebol Clube was founded by Marcelo Vieira, one of the founders of Fabriciano Futebol Clube.
 The latter had been created in Coronel Fabriciano in 2008 but had its headquarters transferred to the municipality of Nova Serrana, becoming the Nacional Esporte Clube Ltda.

 Another important occurrence in sports was the passing of the torch relay of the Summer Olympic Games on May 12, 2016, traveling through streets in the central region between the Terra Mãe Monument and the Estação Square.